-Symptoms of Dehydration in Cats
+Symptoms and Signs of Dehydration in Cats

 According to Dr. Patton, the best way to tell whether your cat is dehydrated is to pinch their skin into a fold and see what happens.
 If it stays pinched, they are likely dehydrated as decreased skin elasticity is a common sign of dehydration.
 If their skin quickly becomes smooth again, they are likely just fine.

-How to Keep Your Cat Hydrated
+How to Rehydrate and Keep Your Cat Hydrated

 There are two easy ways to keep your pet cat hydrated and happy.